sensu/sensu-go/cli/GUIDELINES.md

 No element should ever be designed so that colour is required to understand what it is trying to communicate.
-It is not a guarantee that the user's terminal will support colour.
+It is not a guarantee that the user's terminal will support colour, nor that they are physically able to see or differentiate between your colours.
 For instance, it would not be okay to omit that a message is an error because you've used to the colour red.

 The following sections will expand upon their usage in specific scenarios.